Counselling Session with Cyclic Intervention

 Loss of Football

-Once, he had something else.
-He played football.
+Years back, he played football.
 Although light-framed, he was fast and never gave up; that earned him a place on his local team.
-It gave him status, friends, and an incentive to train so the team could play in the finals.
+It gave him status, friends, and an incentive to train.
+He had been eager for his team to play in the finals.

 Then came the car accident.
 When he tried to return to football, his temper flared at training, and he quit.
 That’s when he started gambling.

-Often, he was stuck at home watching television, in the house with his frequently angry mother, even more so now that he had lost his job.
+Often, he was stuck at home watching television, in the house with his frequently angry mother.
+Now that he had lost his job, he was home far more.

 The best thing was watching his AFL team.
 He watched all their games on television.
 He said their captain was so brave, and everyone looked up to him.